BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 ### Step 1: Create a project

-* In your browser for the OpenRefine tab, choose to create a project from and select “This Computer” under the **Get data from** heading.
+* In OpenRefine, navigate to the menu on the left-hand side of the browser and select the “Create Project” tab.
+Choose the data file we downloaded during set up instructions.
-* Choose the file “Open Refine Data Set” that we downloaded during setup instructions and click on "Next".
+* Click "Next".
+The next screen you’ll see is a preview screen.
+This shows you how OpenRefine sees and your data and allows you to change settings before you import it.
+We’ll leave the settings as it is for this module.
-* Click “Create Project”
+* Now hit the “Create Project” button on the top right hand side of the screen to finish importing.

  ![WINDOW TO GO NEXT](1.jpg)

 * You will see your project has been created.
-* To see all 29 records, go to the top and click on **50** under "Show as" rows.
+* To see more of the data, change the number of rows shown by changing the settings at the top of the screen to show **50** rows instead of the default 10.

 **Rows** display your data in individual lines, each numbered separately, while **Records** display your data in multi-line groupings depending on the relationships between the data in those lines.